jonathanslenders/python-deployer/docs/index.rst

 * :ref:`modindex`
 * :ref:`search`

-Key features are:
+Important key features are:

  - Interactive execution of remote commands.
- - Parallel execution.
+ - Fast parallel execution.
  - Reusability of all deployment code.

 Table of content